Koryuen

 Museums

 This section introduces museums, located in Japan and around the world, that house or display netsuke and other related objects such as inro, pipe cases, tobacco implements, yatate, sword fittings.
-The information on this page is as of March 2005.

 | Japan | North America | Europe | Middle East |